-A significant number of people I have worked with have experienced developmental trauma (meaning neglect and abuse as children).
+A significant number of people I work with have experienced developmental trauma (meaning neglect and abuse as children).
 In many cases they were born to a family where their parents did not adequately care for them.
-They experienced neglect and emotional abuse, and possibly physical abuse and sexual abuse.
+They experienced neglect, emotional abuse, physical abuse and/or sexual abuse.

 In a previous posting, titled Must I provide care to my unhealthy or aging parent when that parent abused me as a child, I wrote about “the most basic contract,” which is an unwritten contract that new parents enter into when a child is born.
 In this contract, they agree to be “good enough parents” until the child reaches adulthood.
 This is where the bar is set by evolution, to ensure the human species survives.

 When you have good enough parents throughout your childhood, you learn to regulate your emotions so that you remain in what is called “optimal arousal” most of the time.
 You grow up feeling confident that the world is safe, and that your needs will be met.
 You are happy and feel valued and loved.
 This confidence continues throughout adulthood.

 When you do not have good enough parents, however, which is often the case for people with trauma backgrounds, you appropriately learn as a child that the world is unsafe.
 To protect yourself when you are in danger, your primitive brain sends you into “fight or flight,” or “hyperarousal,” so that you can defend yourself to the best of your ability.

 In hyperarousal, your thinking brain goes off-line and your emotional brain runs the show.
 You experience tremendous “activation,” which is the result of an adrenaline rush.
 In this state, you are highly triggered.
 You’re ready to face a predator, like a grizzly bear or a cougar.
 Your body anticipates that death is imminent.